-52-6-17.
+§ 52-6-17.
 Rates; reporting.
+(Effective until January 1, 1991.)

-A. Every group shall adhere to the uniform classification system, uniform experiencerating plan and manual rules filed with the superintendent by an advisory organization designated by the director.

-- B. Premium contributions to the group shall be determined by applying the manual rates and rules to the appropriate classification of each member, which shall be adjusted by each member's experience credit or debit.
-Subject to approval by the director, premium contributions may also be reduced by an advance premium discount reflecting the group's expense levels and loss experience. - C. Notwithstanding Subsection B of this section, a group may apply to the director for permission to make its own rates.
-Such rates shall be based on at least three years of the group's experience. - D. Each group shall be audited at least annually by an auditor acceptable to the director to verify proper classifications, experience rating, payroll and rates.
-A report of the audit shall be filed with the director in a form acceptable to him.
+- A. Every group shall adhere to the uniform classification system, uniform experience rating plan and manual rules filed with the superintendent by an advisory organization designated by the superintendent. - B. Premium contributions to the group shall be determined by applying the manual rates and rules to the appropriate classification of each member which shall be adjusted by each member's experience credit or debit.
+Subject to approval by the superintendent, premium contributions may also be reduced by an advance premium discount reflecting the group's expense levels and loss experience. - C. Notwithstanding Subsection B of this section, a group may apply to the superintendent for permission to make its own rates.
+Such rates shall be based on at least three years of the group's experience. - D. Each group shall be audited at least annually by an auditor acceptable to the superintendent to verify proper classifications, experience rating, payroll and rates.
+A report of the audit shall be filed with the superintendent in a form acceptable to him.
 A group or any member thereof may request a hearing on any objections to the classifications.
-If the director determines that, as a result of an improper classification, a member's premium contribution is insufficient, he shall order the group to assess that member an amount equal to the deficiency.
-If the director determines that, as a result of an improper classification, a member's premium is excessive, he shall order the group to refund to the member the excess collected.
+If the superintendent determines that as a result of an improper classification a member's premium contribution is insufficient, he shall order the group to assess that member an amount equal to the deficiency.
+If the superintendent determines that as a result of an improper classification a member's premium is excessive, he shall order the group to refund to the member the excess collected.
 The audit shall be at the expense of the group.